-• If you are in receipt of a request by a government agency for information you are required to contact the Law Department for advice in these matters.
+• Supervisors are required to contact the Law Department for advice in these matters.

 In complying fully with these policies, you must NEVER lie or make false or misleading statements to any government investigator or inspector.

 In complying fully with these policies, you must NEVER destroy or alter any records or documents in anticipation of a request from the government or court.